 Instructions

-1. Melt the butter on a wok over medium high heat.
-Add the sliced onion and garlic.
-Sauté for two minutes, or until fragrant.
+2. Sauté aromatics: Melt the butter in a wok or large skillet over medium-high heat.
+Add sliced onion and minced garlic, sautéing for about 2 minutes until fragrant.

 chicken yaki udon